huggingface/diffusers/examples/community/README_community_scripts.md

 ```

 ### Asymmetric Tiling
-Stable Diffusion is not trained to generate seamless textures, However, you can a simple script to make your generation tile-abe.
+Stable Diffusion is not trained to generate seamless textures.
+However, you can use this simple script to add tiling to your generation.
 This script is contributed by [alexisrolland](https://github.com/alexisrolland).
 See more details in the [this issue](https://github.com/huggingface/diffusers/issues/556)

 |Generated|Tiled|